 Seljalandsfoss and Gljúfrabúi Waterfalls

 The first two stops of the day are at the famous Seljalandsfoss Waterfall and its neighbour Gljúfrabúi, a waterfall many misses because it is hidden inside a small canyon.

-Seljalandsfoss is most famous for the small cave, which makes it possible to walk behind the waterfall.
+Seljalandsfoss is most famous for its small cave, which makes it possible to walk behind the waterfall.
 You will get the chance to do that on this tour if conditions allow.

 Gljúfrabúa is no less beautiful.
 Very close to Seljalandsfoss, it is hidden in a small canyon.
 The name of the waterfall translates to “Canyon dweller”.

 The story goes that the settler Þrasi Þórólfsson hid a treasure chest behind the waterfall.
-Only the ring handled has been found, which was used on the church at Skógar.
+Only the ring handled has been found, which was used in the church at Skógar.

 Vík í Mýrdal

 Vík í Mýrdal is the southernmost point of the tour and is the only coastal village not to have a harbour.
 The small village has only 750 inhabitants and boasts spectacular views of the mountains and out to sea.
 The black sand beach gives excellent views of the Reynisdrangar Basalt Sea Stacks.

 Reynisfjara Black Sand Beach and Sólheimajökull Glacier